jessepollak/mixpanel-python-async/README.md

 * Keep up to date: `git fetch && git rebase origin/master`.
 * Run the tests: `python setup.py test`

-Once you’re ready:
+Once you're ready:

 * Fork the project on GitHub
 * Add your repository as a remote: `git remote add your_remote your_repo`
 * Push up your branch: `git push your_remote awesome_feature`
 * Create a Pull Request for the topic branch, asking for review.

-Once it’s accepted:
+Once it's accepted:

 * If you want access to the core repository feel free to ask!
 Then you can change origin to point to the Read+Write URL: